-Parent’s leave is a new statutory entitlement for parents.
-It aims to let working parents spend more time with their baby or adopted child during the first year.
-Each parent is entitled to 2 weeks of paid parent’s leave for a child born or adopted on or after 1 November 2019.
-Currently, parent’s leave is 2 weeks but it may be increased in the future (up to a maximum of 9 weeks).
-Parent’s leave is available to both employees and people who are self-employed .
+Parent’s leave is a statutory entitlement for working parents.
+The paid leave lets parents spend more time with their baby or adopted child during the first two years.
+From April 2021, each parent is entitled to 5 weeks of paid parent’s leave for a child born or adopted on or after 1 November 2019.
+The leave period remains the same in the case of multiple births, for example, if you have twins or if you adopt 2 or more children at the same time.
+Parent’s leave is available to both employees and people who are self-employed.

 Parent’s Benefit is paid while you are on parent’s leave from work if you have enough social insurance (PRSI) contributions.

 Child Benefit is a monthly payment to the parents or guardians of children under 16 years of age.
 In general, Child Benefit is payable from the first day of the month after the child is born.
 It is paid at higher rates for multiple births such as twins or triplets.

 The GP visit card for children under 6 covers free GP visits, including home visits and urgent out of hours GP care.
 If your child already has a medical card, you do not need to register them for a GP visit card.
 However, if your family circumstances change and your family is no longer eligible for medical cards, you can then register your children for GP visit cards for children under 6.